annatolchynska/female-solo-trip/README.md

    ---
 * ### Contacts section
    * The Contacts section contains icons which are links to Social media of Female Solo Travel Community.
-   * This section provides telephone number and email address to get in touch.
+   * This section provides telephone number and email address to get in touch and a motivational quote for user.
    <img src="./assets/css/images/footer.png">

   ---